-Entering a Debt Relief Order (DRO) is a significant milestone that can help you kickstart the journey to a debt-free life.
-But while the process can differ slightly between providers, it can be helpful to know the basic steps involved before you apply.
+Entering a Debt Relief Order (DRO) is a significant milestone that can help you kickstart your debt repayment journey.
+The process can differ slightly between providers, but it’s still helpful to know the basic steps involved before you apply.

-From reaching out to an approved insolvency adviser to receiving a decision, the application process is relatively straightforward and usually doesn’t take more than a few weeks.
+From reaching out to an approved insolvency adviser to receiving a final decision, it usually takes no more than a few weeks from start to finish.

 What is a Debt Relief Order?

-A Debt Relief Order (DRO) is a formal insolvency procedure designed to give you temporary relief from your unaffordable debt.
-Usually, a DRO is only granted if you meet the eligibility criteria and it’s believed that you won’t be able to repay the debt.
+A Debt Relief Order (DRO) is a formal insolvency procedure designed to give you temporary relief from your unaffordable debt in England, Wales, and Northern Ireland.
+Usually, a DRO is only granted if you meet the eligibility criteria and you can prove that you’re unable to repay what you owe.

 How much debt do you have?